gold-alex/CreateMPLS-Administrative-App/README.md

 5. On the "Programs" page admins can create new programs and assign teachers and students to existing programs.
 (Note: Only  teachers can be added to programs, admins DO NOT show up.)
 On the bottom of the page, admins can view and filter existing programs.

-6. On the "Staff" page admins can edit the names of existing Create MPLS staff as well as deactivate staff.
+6. On the "Staff" page admins can edit the names of existing Create MPLS staff and deactivate staff.

 ## Built With
  - PostgreSQL
  - Express
  - React